LackOfMorals/lackofmorals.github.io/_posts/2024-10-17-token-query-api-the-code.md

           </Grid>
 ```

-When they do select login, this happens
+When they do select login, to do the acutal login, something that Okta handles for us, we do this

 ```Javascript
 const login = async () => {